Firebase Alternative: Building Chat With Firebase vs. Stream

 Final Thoughts

 Building chat in-house is a complicated and expensive process.
-While you can use Socket.io or Firebase as your platform to build on top of, you will undoubtedly run into issues related to scalability and performance and, more importantly, the cost that can hinder your business a whole or potentially cause it to fail.
+While you can use Socket.io or Firebase as your platform to build on top of, you will undoubtedly run into issues related to scalability and performance and, more importantly, the cost that can hinder your business as a whole or potentially cause it to fail.

-There are three API-driven chat products on the market, and they were all built for specific reasons around different business models.
+There are various API-driven chat products on the market, and they were all built for specific reasons around different business models.
 In my opinion, Stream is at the forefront of innovation as a company, as we take in every idea that developers and teams around the world provide to us in the form of feedback.
 We also believe that supporting our customers is fundamental, and we do that by providing them with the absolute best service and transparency possible.

 Integrating Video with your App?